DigitalCreationsCo/TinyMail/README.md

 # Tiny Mail

-**Tiny Mail** is a powerful application designed to streamline email creation and customization using prewritten templates.
-With integrations for Google Sheets and OAuth2-powered authentication, Tiny Mail enables users to automate their email workflows efficiently.
-Whether you're managing newsletters, email series, or one-off communications, Tiny Mail provides the tools you need for hassle-free email management.
+**Tiny Mail** is an application designed to streamline email creation and customization using user-created templates.
+With integrations for Google Sheets and OAuth2-powered authentication, Tiny Mail enables users to automate their outgoing email workflows efficiently.
+Whether you're managing newsletters, email series, or one-off communications, Tiny Mail provides the tools you need to produce hassle-free email content.

 ## Features